General Dentistry

 Consider fluoride varnish applications

-Fluoride varnish provides extra protection against tooth decay when used in addition to brushing.
-Fluoride varnish is a pale-yellow gel that sets quickly when applied to children’s teeth using a soft brush.
 The varnish sets quickly, and has a pleasant taste and a fruity smell.
 Scientific studies have shown that fluoride varnish gives added protection to teeth against decay when used in addition to brushing teeth regularly with fluoride toothpaste.

 Spit don’t rinse

 After toothbrushing just spit out your toothpaste.
 Do not rinse your mouth as this will wash away the fluoride protection.
+It’s important that children are taught to spit and not swallow their toothpaste, as this will reduce the risk of stomach problems from excessive fluoride intake.

 If you would like more help and advice with regard to tooth brushing for children do not hesitate to ask the dentist when you next visit.
 Call Leigh Dental Centre today on 01702 472929 and book a consultation.